rydavis14/Ryder_Davis_finalproject.py/README.md

 An in-depth paragraph about your project and overview of use.
 '''
-I want To create a game where you shoot a ball into a goal I want to create mobs that repesent shot blocker that are moving left and right I want to create an image of a goal net as a background image I want to also create a AI goalie that you play against when you shoot I want to create mobs that are tagrets in the goal.
+I want To create a game where you shoot a ball into a goal I want to create mobs that repesent shot blocker that are moving up and down I want to also create a AI goalie that you play against when you shoot I want to create mobs that are tagrets in the goal.
+I want to create a scoreboard and shot timer

 '''

 ## Getting Started